barotto/libRocketDoc/pages/style_guide.md

 All of these elements can be styled through RCSS to be sized, positioned and rendered appropriately.
 The recommended method for configuring a scrollbar is given below (note that this is for a vertical scrollbar; for a horizontal, swap width and height):

-1. Set the 'width' property of the _scrollbarvertical_ element to the appropriate value for your interface design.
+1. Set the `width`{:.prop} property of the `scrollbarvertical`{:.tag} element to the appropriate value for your interface design.
 This should be enough to encompass the arrows, track and bar.
-2. Set the 'width' and 'height' properties of the _sliderarrowdec_ and _sliderarrowinc_ elements as appropriate.
-Set them to '0' if you don't want buttons.
+2. Set the `width`{:.prop} and `height`{:.prop} properties of the `sliderarrowdec`{:.tag} and `sliderarrowinc`{:.tag} elements as appropriate.
+Set them to `0`{:.value} if you don't want buttons.
-3. Set the 'width' property of the _slidertrack_ as appropriate.
-The 'height' value will be ignored for the track and will always be set internally.
-Use 'margin-left' to position the track within the scrollbar.
+3. Set the `width`{:.prop} property of the `slidertrack`{:.tag} as appropriate.
+The `height`{:.prop} value will be ignored for the track and will always be set internally.
+Use `margin-left`{:.prop} to position the track within the scrollbar.
-4. Set the 'width' property of the _sliderbar_ as appropriate.
-The height of the bar will be generated internally, but you can override this with the 'height' property, or use the 'min-height' and 'max-height' properties to influence it.
+4. Set the `width`{:.prop} property of the `sliderbar`{:.tag} as appropriate.
+The height of the bar will be generated internally, but you can override this with the `height`{:.prop} property, or use the `min-height`{:.prop} and `max-height`{:.prop} properties to influence it.
 5. Apply decorators to the elements as appropriate.

 See the _Rocket Invaders from Mars_ demo style sheet and the [templating tutorial](tutorials/window_template.html) for more pointers.

 #### The 'scrollbar-margin' property

-As described above, the scrollbar elements (_scrollbarvertical_ and _scrollbarhorizontal_) will shorten themselves automatically to avoid a corner intersection.
+As described above, the scrollbar elements (`scrollbarvertical`{:.tag} and `scrollbarhorizontal`{:.tag}) will shorten themselves automatically to avoid a corner intersection.
 This can lead to scenarios where a scrollbar is popping on and off (during a window resize, for example) and causing the other scrollbar to rapidly change size.
-To avoid this, and force a scrollbar to always shorten itself for a corner, you can use the numerical 'scrollbar-margin' property on a scrollbar element.
+To avoid this, and force a scrollbar to always shorten itself for a corner, you can use the numerical `scrollbar-margin`{:.prop} property on a scrollbar element.
 An element will shorten itself (on the bottom or right side, as appropriate) by the minimum of the appropriate corner dimension and the scrollbar margin.

 #### Example RCSS